aldoruizparra/GitLab/answers.md

 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)

+9b257

 2. What is the SHA for the last commit associated with line 9 of this file?

+b2ed3

 3. What did line 12 of this file say in commit d1d83?

+Line 12 of this file says "2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?

+Two things changed between e474c and 82046.
+From e474c to 82045, the line "gross_sort = lambda x : x["Gross"]" changed to "gross_sort = lambda x : int(x["Gross"])", and the line "top_five = rows[:-5:-1]" changed to "top_five = rows[:-6:-1]".

 ## Predicting merges